mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ---

 ### General UI/UX Enhancements
+- **Screen Rotation & Lock**: Enable screen rotation and lock options to prevent accidental presses when writing in different orientations.
+Locking options should include portrait, landscape, and 180° portrait modes, along with the ability to lock bottom buttons.
+  *Requested by [u/inked_altitude](https://www.reddit.com/r/viwoods/comments/1gnhhon/feature_suggestions_after_first_week_with_aipaper/) on November 1, 2024*

+- **Additional Fonts & Custom Screensavers**: Add support for additional fonts and the option to set custom screensavers (.png files) for personalization.
+  *Requested by [u/inked_altitude](https://www.reddit.com/r/viwoods/comments/1gnhhon/feature_suggestions_after_first_week_with_aipaper/) on November 1, 2024*

 - **Wake Device by Removing Stylus**: Add an option to wake the device by detaching the magnetic stylus, in addition to the current functionality that turns the device on when opening the case.